-“(Vendors) could be in a number of roles: To provide a third-party independent assessment of where we’re at, to help with project management, to help with coding, to do plug-and-play on things they’ve been successful in doing in other states,” said Mike Willden, director of the Nevada Department of Health and Human Services.
+“(Vendors) could be in a number of roles: To provide a third-party independent assessment of where we’re at, to help with project management, to help with coding, to do plug-and-play on things they’ve been successful in doing in other states,” said Mike Willden, director of the Nevada Health and Human Services Department.
 “We need to explore options to help us get to the finish line.”

-Willden’s idea could be on the agenda for the board’s next meeting, in March.
+Willden’s idea could be on the agenda for the board’s next meeting in March.
 No formal action was scheduled for Friday’s session.
-Instead, the directors took comments from an insurance carriers selling plans through the exchange, and heard an update on how Xerox is trying to repair the system’s problems.
+Instead, the directors took comments from insurance carriers selling plans through the exchange and heard an update on how Xerox is trying to repair the system’s problems.

-CO-OPs are part of the Affordable Care Act.
+Co-ops are part of the Affordable Care Act.
 The Nevada Health CO-OP received $65.9 million in federal loans to launch in 2012.
-The idea behind CO-OPs is to create member-run, nonprofit insurers to compete with existing carriers.
-Bond said the CO-OP has written 37 percent of the Nevada exchange’s business so far, besting the system’s three other insurers — UnitedHealthcare, Anthem and St. Mary’s.
-But that big share might not be enough, she said.
+The idea behind co-ops is to create member-run, nonprofit insurers to compete with existing carriers.
+Bond said the co-op has written 37 percent of the Nevada exchange’s business so far, besting the system’s three other insurers — UnitedHealthcare, Anthem and Saint Mary’s.
+But, that big share might not be enough, she said.

-Bond said the CO-OP is having trouble getting accurate lists of pending enrollees back through January.
+Bond said the co-op is having trouble getting accurate lists of pending enrollees back through January.
 Nor are new members receiving insurance cards.
-Also, the CO-OP’s business model requires it to direct patients to the right providers for preventive care, and it’s impossible to do that right now.
+Also, the co-op’s business model requires it to direct patients to the right providers for preventive care, which isn’t currently possible.

-They also told state officials that they’ve added enough workers to slash the exchange’s call-center wait times from 10 minutes last week to less than a minute on Thursday.
-They said they’ve responded to nearly 5,000 of the more than 30,000 consumer e-mails, letters and other correspondence backlogged as of Feb.
-13. And they described an “outreach campaign” to try to enroll the 66,000 consumers who did not sign up for an exchange plan even after the site deemed them eligible to buy.
+They also told state officials that they’ve added enough workers to slash the exchange’s call center wait times from 10 minutes last week to less than a minute on Thursday.
+They said they’ve responded to nearly 5,000 of the more than 30,000 consumer emails, letters and other correspondence backlogged as of Feb.
+13. They have patched 48 of the 182 “high-priority production fixes” the website needed.
+And they described an “outreach campaign” to try to enroll the 60,000 consumers who did not sign up for an exchange plan even after the site deemed them eligible to buy.

 The Review-Journal also confirmed Friday that a second exchange official plans to leave the agency.
 Information Technology Officer George McNeil has accepted a job with an IT consulting company.
 Feb.
-28 is his last day, said exchange spokesman CJ Bawden.
+28 is his last day, exchange spokesman CJ Bawden said.